-Yamatho has steadily grown and, currently, we have a broad portfolio, which we over both directly and indirectly, in 12 countries.
+Yamatho has steadily grown and, currently, we have a broad portfolio, which we commercialize both directly and indirectly, in 12 countries.

 We want to help reduce the water consumption in industrial processes, reduce the waste into rivers and lakes, and eventually, provide clean water to villages in remote areas.